up-data-science/Applied-Artificial-Intelligence/README.md

 First put everything into a folder with **name**!!

+Inside the folder make everything on the structure:

 - **Code folder**: All the raw code in (python, R, c++, javascrypt, etc.)
 - **Data folder**: Your databases, json files, pkl or other data format.
 - **Notebook**: Your comments and outputs for the data and problems!